heracliteanflux/heracliteanflux/README.md

 #

-If you're interested in collaborating and you'd like to work with me feel free to send me a message on LinkedIn.
+If you'd like to chat feel free to send me a message on LinkedIn.

 <a href="https://www.linkedin.com/in/heracliteanflux/">
   <img alt="Dave Friedman | LinkedIn" width="25px" src="assets/linkedin.svg"/>